New York Solar & Heat Pump Incentives 2026 — NY-Sun + $5,000 Heat Pump Rebate

 25% of cost, up to $5,000

-25% NY state income tax credit on solar system costs, stackable with the federal ITC.
+25% NY state income tax credit on solar system costs.
+The federal 25D solar ITC expired Dec 31, 2025.

 Eligibility: NY resident homeowners with state tax liability.